jbertozzi/ansible-rootpw/README.md

 rootpw
 =========

-The role does the following on the managed servers:
+The role does the following:

 * generates a random password on the control node
+* writes the root password in a encrypted file using ansible-vault on the control node
 * updates root password on the managed node
-* writes the root password in a encrypted file using ansible-vault on the control node

 The password is generated using a pre-defined salt and is stored in a YAML file in `{{ vault_directory }}/{{inventory_hostname}}.yml` containg one key named `root_pw`.
 One file per host will be generated.

 Retrieving the root password for a given server:

 ```
-ansible-vault view host_vars/myserver.yml
+ansible-vault view passwords/myserver.yml
 ```

+The role has been written to make sure the password set on the target servers is aligned with the one written in the vault files.
+The files are backed-up as a precaution.

+Not setting `force_handlers: true` in the play can lead to cases where an unrelated failure can leave the `{{ master_pw }}` written in a plain text on the control node.

 Requirements
 ------------